JINSUKO/JINSUKO/README.md

 # Hello Developers!
 I'm JinSu! 🤗
 I'm currently learning Programming!
-And, soo happy to know this new World of IT.
+And, SO HAPPY to know this new World of IT.

 ## 🛠 Tech Stack
 Front